Beyond Meat: Production locations

+Supplier civil suit

 In March 2019, a civil suit was filed against Beyond Meat by its former business partner and supplier, Don Lee Farms.
-This was prompted by Beyond Meat's switch to different suppliers, with whom they then shared details about the manufacturing process.
+This was prompted by Beyond Meat's switch to different suppliers in 2017, with whom Don Lee Farms alleged Beyond Meat then shared details about the manufacturing process.
 Don Lee Farms alleged breach of contract, and further alleged that they had expressed "significant concerns" about food safety protocols for raw materials produced at Beyond Meat's facility which were then given to Don Lee Farms for further processing.
+In 2022, the parties settled the dispute, with neither admitting liability or wrongdoing.